Frequently Asked Questions

 Q: Can I use a joint name bank account to receive my monthly pension?

-A: The maximum pension commutation rate is 25% and 50% respectively for officers retiring under the OPS and NPS.
+A: The maximum pension commutation rate is 25% and 50% respectively for officers retired under the OPS and NPS.
 Pensioners cannot commute 100% of their pension in one lump sum.

 Q: How will pensioners be paid in case they wish to receive pensions direct from their overseas bank account or in Mainland China?